 But be aware that you are getting something with some heft to it that will probably result in some preliminary leg fatigue as you get used to them.

 Best Budget Fins: SEAC F100 Pro Diving Fins

 - Weight: 2.1lbs

 - Materials: technopolymer, rubber

 Try to look past the word “budget” here if you can because these dive fins, while considerably cheaper than the other options on this list, are still made by SEAC at the end of the day.

-The F100 Pros are the best scuba fins for people on a budget, or looking for a cheaper pair of backup fins (either to keep in the car, at home or perhaps even to travel with).
-These are an ideal backup travel fin for tropical waters and they are also suitable for snorkeling and spearfishing.
+The F100 Pros are the best scuba fins for people on a budget, or looking for a cheaper pair of fins as secondaries (either to keep in the car, at home or perhaps even to travel with).
+These are ideal backup travel fins for tropical waters and they are also suitable for snorkeling and spearfishing.

 These recreational scuba diving flippers are light, surprisingly strong and very comfortable.
 You get something that is priced like a piece of recreational gear, but which utilizes pro design and technology like anatomical shoes, a 25-degree curved blade, and quite a long blade, which provides a lot of thrust.

 They are also great for people who have sore or injured ankles and want power without the ankle strain that you typically experience with more powerful fins.